-Unfortunately, TAF-KIT 1.4 does not exactly implement this specification.
-When SPACE is used between letters of the alphabet, it is replaced by TIMES, instead of CONCAT as it should be.
+Caveat: TAF-KIT 1.4 does not formally implement this specification.
+When SPACE is used between letters of the alphabet, it is replaced by TIMES, instead of CONCAT as it should be if it were equivalent to the empty sequence.
+One may argue however that the actual implementation is closer to the natural intuition.